 28 of 40

 Wilshire Blvd through Westwood

-If you drive down Wilshire Boulevard from downtown Los Angeles to the coast in Santa Monica, you might get the impression that Los Angeles is filled with high rise buildings instead of the sprawling neighborhoods of single family homes and small apartment buildings that cover most of the LA Basin.
-This view of Wilshire Blvd through Westwood, near UCLA, reminds me of trees growing along a river.Continue to 29 of 40 below.
+If you drive down Wilshire Boulevard from downtown Los Angeles to the coast in Santa Monica, you might get the impression that Los Angeles is filled with high rise buildings instead of the sprawling neighborhoods of single-family homes and small apartment buildings that cover most of the LA Basin.
+This view of Wilshire Blvd through Westwood, near UCLA, reminds ones of trees growing along a river.Continue to 29 of 40 below.

 29 of 40